Make audio plugins

 Two steps.

-Requires Claude Code and macOS.
-The plugin checks for other dependencies (Xcode, CMake, etc.) and helps you install anything missing.
+Requires Claude Code on macOS, Windows, or Linux.
+The plugin checks for other dependencies (Xcode/MSVC/Clang, CMake, Ninja) and helps you install anything missing.

 /juce-dev:create